The word 'ctlopez.com.'

 "If you look at the board, two of these guys were my office mates: Sgt.
 Maj.
 Lacey Ivory and I shared a desk.
 (Lt.
 Col.) Stephen Hyland was my best friend.
 (Lt.
 Col.) Kip Taylor's dad was my PMS at college.
 Everybody knows everybody.
 And pretty much most of the military on here I knew.
 Everybody knows Lt.
 Gen. Timothy Maude.

 "You kind of owe it to them, owe it to the country.
 And how can you not do this when we are fighting a war.
-This is the only job now, as far as I'm concerned."
+This is the only job now, as far as I'm concerned." Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.